 Full members receive the full benefits of the Institute.

-An Affiliate Member is a professional who has an interest in the HR management profession and supports the objectives of the Institute.
+An Associate Member is a professional who has an interest in the HR management profession and supports the objectives of the Institute.
 This category of membership is for those with an interest in human resources management who are not practicing HR management profession, or who have not yet reached the criteria for Professional membership.
 Affiliates include users of HR management consulting services, academics, journalists, and professional managers.
 Affiliate members must abide by the HRMI Code of Ethics.
 Affiliate members are NOT voting members and may not receive the full benefits of the Institute.